The Signature

 The Signature is a 2024 Hindi-language drama film directed by Gajendra Ahire and produced by K. C. Bokadia and Anupam Kher Studio.
 It is a Hindi adaptation of the National Award-winning 2013 Marathi film Anumati, which originally starred Vikram Gokhale.
 The Hindi remake features Anupam Kher in the lead role, with Mahima Chaudhry, Ranvir Shorey, Annu Kapoor, Manoj Joshi, and Neena Kulkarni in supporting roles.
-The film is a comeback for Mahima who was last seen in 'Dark Chocolate' in 2016.
 The film was premiered on 4 October 2024, on the streaming platform ZEE5 and had an early screening at the Namaste Vietnam Festival in 2023.

 Plot

 The Signature centers around an elderly man whose life takes a tragic turn when his wife becomes critically ill and is hospitalized.
 As her condition worsens, the man faces numerous financial and emotional challenges in his efforts to save her.
 Despite his growing hopelessness, he finds support from an old college friend who helps him navigate his difficulties.